St. Louis, MO

 Home ► Military Burn Pit Exposure Lawsuit | Military Burn Pit Exposure Lawyer

-At this time, TorHoerman Law is investigating details surrounding the military burn pit exposure lawsuit.
+At this time, TorHoerman Law is investigating the details surrounding burn pit exposure.
+Upon further investigation, we will decide whether to file a military burn pit exposure lawsuit.
+Our firm is not accepting cases at this time.
 If you have questions or inquiries regarding the military burn pit exposure lawsuit, contact TorHoerman Law today and we would be happy to answer to the best of our abilities.

 Exposure to burn pits has put members and veterans of the United States military at risk.
 At some military bases in Iraq and Afghanistan, burn pits are a common way to get rid of waste at military sites.
 Military burn pit exposure has been tied to numerous health problems.
 If you or a loved one has potentially been exposed to toxins in a U.S. military burn pit, you could be eligible for legal representation and compensation through a burn pit exposure lawsuit.